 Herwig Schopper, Director-General of CERN from 1981 to 1988, passed away on 19 August at the age of 101.
 An eminent physicist and a visionary diplomat, he played a key role in shaping fundamental physics in Europe and in making CERN the prestigious laboratory we know today.

-In the years that followed his term as CERN Director-General, Herwig Schopper continued to work for science, serving on the scientific councils of several laboratories and presiding over the German Physical Society and later the European Physical Society.
+Herwig Schopper turned 65 two months after stepping down as CERN Director-General, but retirement was never on his mind.
+In the years that followed, he continued to work for science, serving on the scientific councils of several laboratories and presiding over the German Physical Society and later the European Physical Society.
 One of his greatest achievements was SESAME, the international centre for Synchrotron-Light for Experimental Science and Applications in the Middle East, of which he was a co-founder and the first President of the Council.

 A tireless ambassador for fundamental science, he maintained a keen interest in the future of his field and continued to lend support to his successors through his vision and vast experience.
 Until his very last moments, he never ceased to care deeply about CERN and its work.